Photographers (in alphabetical order) – Not all of them deal with nature and wildlife, but they all offer some strong images and particular styles.

 Gene Anderson, http://www.designsinlight.com – Gene likes strong color and sweeping vistas, and produces some stunning landscape photos.
 He also uses his talent to help support various nonprofit humanitarian organizations, and there can never be too much of that.

-Rob Holland & Skip Pudney, http://bellsouthpwp.net/o/u/outdoorphoto/ — Rob and Skip are both photographers and writers, and specialize in the deep woods, mostly in the Carolinas, and in the western states.
-Take a deep breath while viewing some of their forest images, and you'll swear you can smell the leaves and water.
+Skip Pudney, https://www.flickr.com/photos/skipp35/ – Skip is both a photographer and writer specializing in the deep woods, mostly in the Carolinas, and in the western states.
+Take a deep breath while viewing some of his forest images, and you'll swear you can smell the leaves and water.

 Al Jacobson, http://www.aljacobs.com – Al's site is one of the best resources for any aspiring wedding photographer (and probably quite a few experienced ones!).
 He's put years of experience into his guides, and he tells everyone what to expect and how to handle it.
 A must-visit if you're considering the wedding trade, or even if you're planning your own wedding.
 And don't miss his gadget section.